 If the MME is not able to determine the UE location with sufficient accuracy to make a decision or if the received ULI is not sufficiently reliable, the MME proceeds with the Mobility Management or Session Management procedure and may initiate UE location procedure after the Mobility Management or Session Management procedure is complete, as specified in clause 9.1.17 of TS 23.271 [57], to determine the UE location.
 The MME shall be prepared to detach the UE if the information received from the E SMLC indicates that the UE is registered to a PLMN that is not allowed to operate in the UE location.
 In case of a NAS procedure, the MME should either reject any NAS request targeted towards a PLMN that is not allowed to operate in the known UE location and indicate a suitable cause value, or accept the NAS procedure and initiate the Detach procedure once the UE location is known.
 In the Detach Request message to the UE, the MME shall include a suitable cause value.

+NOTE 3: In case NB-IoT, whether to trigger interaction with E-SMLC during a NAS procedure based on location information received by MME, or trigger interaction with E-SMLC after the NAS procedure, is based on operator configuration.

 **** Next Change ****